 Once you’ve decorated your chocolate tart you need to leave it for about an hour to set.
 If you are going to eat this relatively soon (within an hour or two) you can leave it to set at room temperature.
-If you are making this ahead of time, I would pop it in the fridge.
+If you are making this ahead of time, I would pop it in the fridge – ideally covered.
 (It does lose its shine a bit when refrigerated, but still tastes delicious!)

-- 1 all-butter sweet pastry case (I used Tesco Finest)
+- 1 all-butter sweet pastry case I used Waitrose Sweet Pastry Case

 - 6 mini Cadbury’s Creme Eggs (or as many as you want to use!), frozen for 1 hour

 - Put your creme eggs in the freezer for about an hour before you start to make this tart.
 Just before you begin to make the tart, take the creme eggs out and cut them in half along the join.